sidf3ar/weather-app/README.md

 <br>
 I wanted to spend some time learning jQuery and HTML5 Canvas.
 This is basically my first app made using html canvas, so there's a lot of room for improvement.

-**Feel free to use this code, but please create your own API key from [OpenWeatherMap](https://openweathermap.org/) so it doesn't get blocked from overuse.
+**Feel free to use this code, but please create your own API key from [OpenWeatherMap](https://openweathermap.org/) so that it doesn't get blocked due to overuse.
 Thank you.**